As demand for sustainable travel grows, cycling is a great way of minimising your carbon footprint while exploring.

 Leuven Leisure rents out bicycles and e-bikes, and operates guided cycle tours.
 If you like the idea of visiting local breweries, join the tour that introduces Leuven’s brewing heritage and takes you past the city’s key sights.

-Leuven’s highlights include the medieval town hall, which is adorned by sculptures of 236 figures associated with the city, including the artist Dieric Bouts.
-His Altarpiece of the Holy Sacrament predates Leonardo Da Vinci’s depiction of the last supper and is displayed in St Peter’s Church, administered by the Museum Leuven.
+Leuven’s highlights include the mediaeval town hall, which is adorned by sculptures of 236 figures associated with the city, including the artist Dieric Bouts.
+His Altarpiece of the Holy Sacrament predates Leonardo Da Vinci’s depiction of the last supper and is displayed in St Peter’s Church.